antimony-dev/hangman/README.md

 # hangman
-first python project using mysql and python turtle module.
+first python project using MySql and python turtle module.